by Kristin Hilpert

 Librarian, User Services Department | ZBW – Leibniz Information Centre for Economics

-GO CHANGE Workshop: How ‘Yes, but…’ can be changed into a FAIR scientific culture
+GO CHANGE Workshop: How ‘Yes, but…’ can be Changed Into a FAIR Sientific Culture

 At the last GO CHANGE workshop, the focus was on the ‘cultural transformation’ in...